vimkidgit/article/en/12_vim_file_encryption.md

     :X            # input a null password

 ><b>Tips</b><br>
-    There are have cache in NerdThree plugin, please use :wq to exit file and nerdtree, then you can see the encrypt file.
+    There are have cached in NerdThree plugin, please use :wq to exit file and nerdtree, then, you can see the encrypt file.